galaxy-iuc/parsec/docs/commands/ftpfiles.rst

 ftpfiles
 ========

+This section is auto-generated from the help text for the arrow command ``ftpfiles``.

 ``get_ftp_files`` command
 -------------------------

-This section is auto-generated from the help text for the parsec command ``ftpfiles``.

 **Usage**::